fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 <div class="content">

 We are approaching the end of the course.
-Let's finish by having a look at few more details of GraphQL.
+Let's finish by having a look at a few more details of GraphQL.

 ### fragments